Welcome to the dataset page of the KB web collection. The dataset page and its analyses will be updated every summer.

-Custom schedules is a heterogeneous group of schedules.
-Within this group there are daily, weekly and monthly schedules.
-There are also schedules that run for only a particular year.
+The custom schedules are a heterogeneous group of schedules.
+There are serval uniquely made schedules to harvest websites on particular moments with all kinds off frequencies.
+Up until 2021 this group also contained daily, weekly and monthly schedules.
+There are also schedules that only run for a particular year.
 This means that after this year, though the state of a Target Record is still active, the schedule is inactive and the Target is no longer harvested.

 Another group that has the state ‘active’, but is not being harvested, is the group ‘None’ with no schedule at all.

 The last challenge is that some schedules have a ‘To Date’, an end date that can be manually specified.
 Because this information was not in the original lists I could only analyse how many there were in 2021.
 There were little over 300 schedules with a ‘To Date’ in an active Target Record in July 2021 (according to database analysis).
 Most of these are ‘Quarterly’ schedules from the Society critical websites collection.
 Target Records belonging to this collection received two schedules: A quarterly schedule with a ‘To Date’ (ending in Q4 2020) and a yearly schedule with a ‘Start date’ (starting in 2021) but without ‘To Date’.
 These Target Records are therefore still active.